Solving the k-combinations problem in Scala

 val combinations = choose(10, 2)

-The final example uses an implicit class which provides Ints with the ability to call the method in the typical fashion we express it (52 choose 5).
-I was able to use Scala’s foldLeft to define the factorial calculation without the typical use of recursion, which I found very interesting.
-Using this private method I was able to write the ‘choose’ method based on the well known mathematical equation.
-Finally, I also provided access to the factorial calculation by way of the ‘!’ method.
-There is no real requirement for this in the described example but highlights well Scala’s flexiable method naming capabilities.
+The final example uses an implicit class which provides integers with the ability to call the method in the typical fashion in which we express it (52 choose 5).
+I used Scala’s foldLeft to define the factorial calculation without the typical use of recursion, which I found very interesting.
+Using this private method, I was able to write the choose method based on the well-known mathematical equation.
+Finally, I also provided access to the factorial calculation via the ! method.
+Although there is no real requirement for this in the described example, it highlights Scala’s flexible method naming capabilities.

 implicit class Combinations(n: Int) {